SemParser: A Semantic Parser for Log Analysis: Evaluation

-\subsubsection{RQ1: Semantic mining}
+\subsubsection{RQ1--Semantic mining}

-In LogHub, we manually label seven representative log files for semantic mining evaluation ranging from distributed, operating, and mobile systems.
-Two volunteer students majoring in computer science participated in the annotation process.
-They first label explicit CI pairs in messages separately, then a discussion between the students unifies answers.
-The dataset has a total of seven different system log files with 14,000 log messages and 25,523 CI pairs.
-Details are shown in Table~\ref{tab:loghub-stat}, where \# Logs, \# Pairs and \# Temp. denotes the number of log messages, CI pairs, and log templates, respectively.
+\textbf{Dataset.} LogHub~\cite{he2020loghub} is a repository of system log files for research purposes, which has been used by plenty of log-related studies~\cite{liu2019logzip, chen2021experience, lin2016log}.
+We manually label six representative log files for semantic mining evaluation ranging from distributed, operating, and mobile systems.
+The dataset has a total of six different system log files with 12,000 log messages and 20,636 annotated CI pairs.
+Details are shown in Table~\ref{tab:loghub-stat}, where \# Logs, \# Pairs, \# Temp., and Unseen denotes the number of log messages, CI pairs, log templates, and the percentage of \textit{unseen templates} in the test set, respectively.